pfertyk/blog/content/009-vim-for-sane-people.md

 * the name of the current file and the modified flag (`[+]`)
 * current class and function name (only for Python files, requires `mgedmin/pythonhelper.vim` plugin)
 * any warning messages
-* Syntastic flag (showing, by default, first error line and the total number of errors)
+* `syntastic` flag (showing, by default, first error line number and the total number of errors)
 * restore the normal highlight color and right align the rest of the status line
 * the current line, column and percentage through the file